shihao1895/MemoryVLA/README.md

 ## TODO

+All components are now available, and we will continue to refine and improve the code.

-- [x] Code Release (currently in a preview stage and will be further improved)
+- [x] Code Release
   - [x] MemoryVLA (OpenVLA codebase)
   - [x] MemoryVLA+ (Dexbotic codebase)